joestump/joestump.github.io/content/hass/esp8266-thermostat.md

 * [Home Assistant](https://www.home-assistant.io) – Used for the temperature sensor and to control the thermostat.
 * [ESPHome Integration](https://www.home-assistant.io/integrations/esphome/) – We will use this to flash/configure the board.
-* [Tuya MCU ESPHome Component](https://esphome.io/components/tuya.html) – The board uses a Tuya MUC.
+* [Tuya MCU ESPHome Component](https://esphome.io/components/tuya.html) – The board uses a Tuya MCU.
 We will use this component to configure the 4 relays as [Tuya switches](https://esphome.io/components/switch/tuya.html).
 * [Thermostat ESPHome Component](https://esphome.io/components/climate/thermostat.html) – Manages the relays based on the thermostat readings.
 This is what gets picked up by Home Assistant as a [`climate` entity](https://developers.home-assistant.io/docs/core/entity/climate/).
 * [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) – I use MacOS and used the OSX driver.